 Anyone who comes to BC knows exactly why we call it Beautiful British Columbia.
 Everywhere you go, there are mountains to climb and trails to explore.
 It is an outdoor lover’s paradise.
 Every year, more and more people head out camping in BC.
 Even as a seasoned camper myself, it can be hard to find all the information you need to know in order to go camping and respect BC’s camping rules.

-Whether you live in the busy streets of Vancouver, the wild north of Prince George, or the rocky roads of Fernie, this BC camping guide will provide you with everything you need to know in order to secure yourself a jaw dropping campsite for the summer.
+Whether you live in the busy streets of Vancouver, the wild north of Prince George, or the rocky roads of Fernie, this BC camping guide will provide you with everything you need to know to secure yourself a jaw-dropping campsite for the summer.

 Reserving Provincial Sites